duaneodom/rclink4g/docs/README.md

 - Mesh VPN key problems
 - Mesh VPN successful/failed connections
-- service restarts due to configuration setting changes (which require a restart)
+- service restarts due to configuration changes (when a restart is required)
 - service restarts due to drops in internet connectivity